matejfric/in-vehicle-driver-state-analysis/notebooks/sam/README.md

 # SAM-2 Driver Segmentation Mask Generation

-The goal of this submodule is to generate "pseudo-ground-truth" segmentation masks for the MRL Driver dataset.
+The goal of this module is to generate "pseudo-ground-truth" semantic segmentation masks.
+These masks are used to train a semantic segmentation model in the [Semantic Segmentation](../semantic_segmentation/README.md) module.

+This module uses separate virtual environment and dependencies from the main project.

 ## SAM-2 Instalation